solita/solita.github.com/_posts/2014-10-01-simple-deployment-pipeline.md

 exit 1
 {% endhighlight %}

-## Do you want to know more?
+## I want a cordless screwdriver

+Jenkins is our hammer and shell scripts are nails, but I don't actually want a hammer.

 ![Future awaits...](/img/simple-cd/future-grimlock.jpg)

 (Photo from the mighty and most awesome [FAKEGRIMLOCK](http://fakegrimlock.com/))

 I do not know how our pipeline evolves, but we are using a small subset of Jenkins features currently.
-In this manner, Jenkins has become our *enabling platform* for continuous delivery.
+Used in this manner, Jenkins has become our *enabling platform* for continuous delivery.
 It wasn't designed to be that and I believe a better replacement will soon emerge.
+The replacement should have these qualities:

+* better implementation of security and access control.
+* pipeline view, multi SCM, parallel jobs available as default.
+* jobs and configuration as code.
+Jenkins stores them in XML files.
+This makes automated configuration and provisioning of Jenkins difficult.
+* support for build promotion.
+* plugins/API for provisioning with Ansible or other tools.
+* better support for radiators.
+Provide sane templates for radiators out-of-the box.

+## Getting things done

-Meanwhile, the strenght of this solution is that there is nothing really complicated about it.
+The strength of this solution is that there is nothing really complicated about it.
 One doesn't need special tools and skills to maintain it.
+Understanding basic linux administration does not count as a special skill in my opinion.
 There are other projects in Solita with zero downtime deployments, SMS alarms and other Etsy-style blingbling practices, but they operate in a different context.
-DevOps blingbling has a price tag - more tools, more complexity, more maintenance work.
+The bells and whistles have a price tag - more tools, more complexity, more maintenance work.
 Seek the sweet spot which maximizes the value in your context and go there.